For Parents

 "Special Needs" is an umbrella term referring to a wide array of issues/reasons affecting how a child grows and develops.
 For example, children with special needs may have mild learning disabilities or profound cognitive impairment; food allergies or terminal illness; developmental delays that catch up quickly or remain entrenched; occasional panic attacks or serious psychiatric problems, blindness or low vision.
 The designation is useful for getting needed services, setting appropriate goals, and gaining understanding for a child and stressed family.

 Understanding typical developmental milestones may assist parents in determining if their child has special needs.
-Additional information on typical developmental milestones can be found at The Family Matters website.
+Additional information on typical developmental milestones can be found at The Family Connect website.

 What are multiple disabilities, such as cognitive, physical or medical disabilities?